Course Requirements - Religion Program

 261. Women and the Bible (3) explores the often ambivalent relationship between women and the Bible.
 It examines what the Bible says about women, how women are portrayed in biblical texts, and how women readers have broadened our understanding of the Bible.

 301. Old Testament Literature (3) studies the library of books bequeathed to us in words from ancient Israel.
-Through literary and historical criticism the message of the Law, the Prophets and the Writings is discovered in the world of biblical literature.
-Offered in alternate years.
+Through literary and historical criticism the message of the Law, the Prophets, and the Writings is discovered in the world of biblical literature.

 302. Biblical Backgrounds (3) studies the physical, cultural, and literary remains that help us understand and interpret Old and New Testament literature.